xhul-dev/Sat_Moons/README.md

 Executing 0.381 from 0.127d, to access all features:
 - Make sure the card is formatted to FAT16 or FAT32.
 - Make sure 0.381 is on the card as BOOT.BIN (available in \\03SDL1\\SDCARD\\).
-- Execute 0.127d from Sat Tools.
+- Execute 0.127d from Sat Moons.
 - Execute BOOT.BIN from the SDL main menu (if "SD card init error" is displayed, a second attempt is required).
 - Enjoy 0.381.